anonymous298/Generative-AI/README.md

-# This Repo Consist of Generative AI materials.
+# This Repo Consists of Generative AI materials.